Water Utilities Engineering / Candy Staring, P.E.

 January 30, 2020: The design team continues to resolve conceptual level topics, including fire protection at the WTP.
 City staff is reviewing CH2M HILL's scope and fee for the design, bidding and construction services phases.

-April 23, 2020: City staff and the design engineer are ready to execute an amendment to begin preliminary and final design of the project.
+April 23, 2020: A design amendment to begin preliminary and final design has been finalized.